06 Oct Galapagos Islands – The Big 15

 • Waved Albatross (eastern Espanola Island)

-The critically-endangered Waved Albatross is only on Espanola for a limited time – they are true seabirds and only return to land to breed and raise their hatchlings.
-Each year, from April to December, the entire world’s population of adult birds returns to Espanola during the nesting season.
-And being the largest birds in the Galapagos, standing nearly a metre high with a wingspan of 2 to 2.5 metres, means they must leave the island before the lofting winds fade away in mid-January.
+The critically-endangered Galapagos or Waved Albatross is only found on Espanola and for a limited time – they are true seabirds and only return to land to breed and raise their hatchlings.
+Each year, from April to December, the entire world’s population of adult birds returns to Espanola.

 The other species that make up the BIG 15 are seen throughout the islands and include blue-footed and Nazca boobies, marine and land iguanas, Great and Magnificent frigatebirds, Galapagos hawks, Galapagos sea lions and fur seals, and American flamingos (rarely found outside the Caribbean).
 You’ll also see some of 13 species of finches on every island; the trick is trying to identify which specific species they are.